Riders and Endorsements for Renters

 Endorsements to Consider

-When speaking to your GEICO representative about renters insurance through the GEICO Insurance Agency, Inc., there are additional types of coverage that might be beneficial to ask about.
+When speaking to your GEICO representative about renters insurance through the GEICO Insurance Agency, LLC, there are additional types of coverage that might be beneficial to ask about.
 Remember, renters insurance refers to any type of rental dwelling insurance whether it is an apartment, condo or other type of dwelling.
 Riders and endorsements are add-ons to an insurance policy.
 Popular "riders" or "endorsements" you may want to inquire about include the following:

 Replacement Cost Coverage